Murders of Bernice and Ben Novack Jr.

 In 2009, Bernice Novack and her son, Fontainebleau Miami Beach hotel heir Ben Novack Jr., were murdered three months apart.
-Narcy Novack (née Narcisa Véliz Pacheco; born 1956), Ben's estranged wife, was convicted of orchestrating the murders and after a highly publicized trial, was sentenced to life in prison without the possibility of parole.
+Narcy Novack (née Narcisa Véliz Pacheco; born 1956), Ben's estranged wife was convicted of orchestrating the murders, and after a highly publicized trial was sentenced to life in prison without the possibility of parole.

 Crimes

 On April 5, 2009, Ben's 87-year-old mother, Bernice (December 2, 1921 – April 4, 2009), was found dead in her Fort Lauderdale, Florida garage.
-Her husband Ben Novack Sr., who built the hotel and owned it until 1977, had died in 1985.
+Her husband, Ben Novack Sr., who built the hotel and owned it until 1977, had died in 1985.
 Her death was initially ruled to be the result of an accidental fall while trying to get out of her car in her garage, but after her son's murder three months later, a subsequent police investigation revealed that her death was a homicide.

 On the morning of July 12, 2009, her son, who was 53, was found bludgeoned and suffocated to death in the penthouse suite at the Hilton Hotel in Rye Brook, New York.
 He was bound with duct tape and his eyes were gouged out.
-At the time of his death, he was having an affair with porn actress Rebecca Bliss.
+At the time of his death, he was having an affair with porn actress Rebecca E. Bliss (1976-2023).
 He was also the heir to a multimillion-dollar estate.